 Once done, you’ll be given the opportunity to choose a username, password and your security questions.

-Step 2: Payment Options
+Step 2: Select a Payment Option

 The next screen you will encounter will ask you for payment information.
 As mentioned, signing up for a PACER account is free, but there are some usage charges.
 You have two options: